muggy8/improbable/from-me-to-me/K4fSYHh5.md

 ...

 "Ahhhhhhh!!!!!
-Pillow spilt in two!!!"
+Pillow split in two!!!"
 Phanna yelled one night as Mikay and I were about to go to bed.

-At the call, Mikay and I both quickly bursted into Phanna's room.
+At the call, Mikay and I both quickly busted into Phanna's room.

-It didn't take long to notice 2 wiggling blobs in opposit sides of the room.
+It didn't take long to notice 2 wiggling blobs in opposite sides of the room.

 They looked identical to each other and were both causing a ruckus against the wall of the room.